hyosung11/Launch-School/Courses/journal.md

 09:42 Studying with Laurent after studying with Alex before breakfast.

 10:54 Heading to the gym and not for PT for the first time in months, it seems like.
 I want to get explosive again.

+## 20211214 화요일

+06:03 Waiting on Alex to start the study session.
+I put the same problem that Laurent and I worked on yesterday in the replit.com.